 While many governments lent monetary support to citizens during that difficult time, it did not come immediately.
 An emergency fund needs to be there when you suddenly don’t have any money coming in and you need to buy groceries.

 You might think of your credit card as money that is at your disposal in an emergency.
-It’s not a good idea because of the huge interest rates and the hit you’ll take to your credit score.
+This is not a good idea because of the huge interest rates and the hit you’ll take to your credit score.
 If you don’t know your credit score, it might be a good idea to check it regularly on sites like Rocket Credit Scores.

 You might need six months’ worth of expenses, and that can put you in dangerous interest charge territory on your credit card and ruin your credit score.

-How Much Do I Need to Save for an Emergency Fund?
+How Much Do I Need to Save For an Emergency Fund?

 Since you don’t want to stockpile all of your money in cash (more on that later), you will ideally need at least three months’ worth of income saved up in an emergency fund.